smart-scaler/obliq-charts/docs/kubernetes-permissions.md

 ---

-**Note**: This document provides comprehensive Kubernetes permission setup for the Obliq SRE Agent platform.
-Choose the method that best fits your security requirements and operational needs.
+**Note**: This document provides Kubernetes permission setup for the Obliq SRE Agent platform with the exact permissions required for monitoring and metrics collection.